baubsy/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

  * Consumer
  * Broker
  * Partition
+Topics are kafkas categories for data.
+Producers post messages to Brokers
+Consumers read messages off Brokers
+Brokers store data from producers
+Partitions contain messages
 #### Describe Kafka Producers and Consumers
+Producers are the part of the cluster that sends data to the kafka cluster.
+Consumers read the data from the kafka cluster
 #### How are consumers and consumer groups different in Kafka?
 * Helpful resource: [Consumers](https://youtu.be/lAdG16KaHLs)
 * Helpful resource: [Confluent Consumer Overview](https://youtu.be/Z9g4jMQwog0)
+Consumers that are part of the same consumer group read the same topic but from differnt partitions
 #### How are Kafka offsets different than partitions?
+Offsets are the address of the message, partition is like the street
 #### How is data assigned to a specific partition in Kafka?
+Using a partition key
 #### Describe immutability - Is data on a Kafka topic immutable?
+The data can't be changed.
+Yes, it can be added to but not changed
 #### How is data replicated across brokers in kafka?
 If you have a replication factor of 3 and 3 brokers, explain how data is spread across brokers
-* Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)
+* Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w) The data will have a copy on each broker.
 #### What was the most fascinating aspect of Kafka to you while learning?
+How much it seems to handle without you having to tell it